- Location: Norfolk

 - Map: OS Explorer 250 & 251

-No facilities on the island.
-At Burnham Deepdale there is an excellent café, campsite and Nisa store.
-The Hero pub at Burnham Overy Staithe serves good food and has rooms.
+There are no facilities on Scolt Head Island.
+The closest are at Burnham Deepdale where there is an excellent café, campsite and Nisa store.
+The Hero pub at Burnham Overy Staithe serves good food and has rooms

 - Island Summary: